Upcoming Workshops

 · Everyone’s words will be collated into a single document, which is emailed to all participants.

-· There is no written feedback exchanged between participants.
+· No written feedback is exchanged between participants.

 Do the work

-Writing time in group, using (or ignoring) the offered prompts.
-There will be opportunity to read, comment on each other’s work, and discuss writing process in each meeting.
+Each meeting consists of structured sharing and writing time, where you are invited to use (or ignore) the offered prompts.
+There will be opportunities to read, comment on each other’s work, and discuss writing process in each meeting.

 Let’s Discuss